About us at CCET

 The objectives of the Chinese Conservation Education Trust are:

-To educate the general Chinese public living in New Zealand about conservation through activities
+To work with government agents to educate the general Chinese public living in New Zealand about conservation and environment protection through activities

 To raise funds for Chinese conservation awareness programmes

-To act as a liaison with conservation organisations in Asia
+To act as a liaison with conversation organisations in New Zealand and Asia

 CCET’s logo is designed by one of the trustees, Kenneth Wang.
 The green background of the logo, with NZ natural icons, represents NZ environment.
 The breaking portion at the bottom right corner indicates the tender nature of our environment is at risk.
 The solid words CCET and the full name of the Trust around the logo represent the solidarity and determination of Chinese communities to take action to protect and to rebuild this beautiful environment of NZ.
 The simple yet distinctive square shape of the logo is designed for easily recognition across social and cultural spectrum.
 The logo is designed for the suitability of a wide range of applications.

 How it all began